Newborn Photography Gear and Accessory Guide (2021 Update)

 When it comes to camera gear, just about any modern digital camera within your budget is capable for capturing beautiful newborn images.
-In fact, you can have an entire newborn session with only one camera and 2-3 lenses.
-Additionally, advanced pro functions such as sophisticated AF tracking and high burst rate are not as critical in newborn photography as it would be with other photography fields because typically the newborns between 7-14 days old do not move around as much.
+In fact, you can actually get through an entire newborn session with only one camera and 2-3 lenses.
+Because we typically photograph newborns between 7-14 days old, they do not move around much.
+As a result, we don’t need some of the sophisticated features offered in higher end gear.
+Although advanced pro functions like state-of-the-art AF tracking and high burst rate are not as critical in newborn photography as they would be within other fields, however, we still recommend getting gear you can grow with, so long as the budget allows.

 If you want to check out our other camera recommendations, you can read our other photography gear guide.

-As for lenses, because a newborn is generally not moving around too much, we usually recommend using prime lenses and macro lenses because they can produce higher image quality and shallower depth of field than using zoom lens.
+As for lenses, because a newborn is generally not moving around too much (which we mentioned above), we usually recommend using prime lenses and macro lenses.
+Primes can produce higher image quality and shallower depth of field than zoom lenses.
+For each lens & focal length listed below, you can find other makes and models at different price points.
+These three represent our go-to’s, which we’ve arranged here in order of focal length, from widest to tightest.

 The Canon 50mm f/1.2L prime lens is one of Canon’s most versatile professional prime lenses.
 With a very bright maximum aperture of f/1.2, you can easily create very shallow depth of field with soft and buttery backgrounds that help separate the subject from the background and give that “cinematic” or professional look.